rcaceres1/MatchingGame1/README.md

 **-Other Enhancements:** Animations and sounds every time the child gets it right to keep them motivated, as this population needs constant, consistent positive reinforcement.

-_For the purposes of this project, I am incorporating the timer, but in my live version, it will be used as a settings option, since some students, especially students with gross motor delays, need longer response times to 'click' on the screen._